Polymer/old-docs-site/app/3.0/docs/devguide/shadow-dom.md

 ### Observe added and removed children {#observe-nodes}

-The `Polymer.FlattenedNodesObserver` class provides utilities to track an element's _flattened tree_.
+The `FlattenedNodesObserver` class provides utilities to track an element's _flattened tree_.
 That is, a list of the node's child nodes, with any `<slot>` elements replaced by their distributed nodes. `FlattenedNodesObserver` is an optional utility that can be loaded from `lib/utils/flattened-nodes-observer.js`.